MicrosoftDocs/windows-powershell-docs/docset/windows/dism/new-windowsimage.md

 ### -CompressionType
 Specifies the type of compression used for the initial capture operation:

-- max = the best compression, but takes more time to capture the image.
+- **Max** = This option provides the best compression but takes more time to capture the image.
-- fast = faster image compression, but the resulting files are larger than those compressed using the maximum option.
+- **Fast** = This option provides faster image compression but the resulting files are larger than those compressed using the maximum (max) option.
-This is also the default compression type that is used if you do not specify the argument.
-- none = does not compress the captured image at all.
+- **None** = This option does not compress the captured image at all.

-the *CompressionType* parameter does not apply when you export an image to an existing .wim file, you can only use this CompressionType when you export an image to a new .wim file.
+The *CompressionType* parameter does not apply when you export an image to an existing .wim file, you can only use this CompressionType when you export an image to a new .wim file.

 ```yaml
 Type: String